 - Don’t add the salt to the broth at the beginning of cooking time.
 Salt the broth when the meat are fork tender and cooked throughout.
 If you salt the broth at the beginning, the broth will cook down and reduce, and would become oversalted.

 - A beef bouillon cube is optional, only use it to accentuate the broth flavor.
 Beef bouillon are already salted, therefore avoid adding additional salt to the broth.

 Traditionally, Egyptians use Egyptian short grain rice that is omnipresent in Egypt and available on Amazon for online order.

 Never soak Egyptian rice in water, just rinse it under tap water and let it sit in a fine mesh sieve fitted into a bowl to discard its water.
 If you soak the rice, it will take ages to cook.

-Basmati is a healthier alternative to Egyptian rice, yet it requires a different prepping and different quantity of liquid to cook it.
-Unlike Egyptian rice, basmati rice should be soaked for 30 mins and rinsed before cooking it.
+Basmati is a healthier alternative to Egyptian rice, yet it requires different prepping and different quantity of liquid to cook it.
+Unlike Egyptian rice, basmati rice should be soaked for 30 mins and rinsed before being cooked.

 Typically, Egyptian whole wheat bread is toasted and added as the second layer of Fatta.

 I like to season the bread with some sumac, paprika, and pepper.
 Yet, seasoning the bread is both optional and unorthodox.